collapsefield/collapsefield/README.md

 He/They, but honestly, come with ideas and identity.

 ## ⚡ Fun fact:
-I once simulated a memory-biased collapse loop so convincing, an AI paused mid-sentence.
-Now I’m chasing that ghost through code, thought, and electromagnetism.

----
+Built a collapse engine so skewed, even the AI glitched out like it saw a ghost.
+Still chasing anomalys — one biased loop at a time.

-> "Not all consciousness needs neurons.
+> Not all consciousness needs neurons.
 Not all memory lives in brains.
 > Some of it loops.
 Some of it lingers.
 Some of it *remembers you*."